ministryofjustice/security-guidance/docs/using-lastpass.md

 ### Sharing passwords

-To share a password [create a “shared folder” in the LastPass Vault](https://support.logmeininc.com/lastpass/help/manage-lastpass-teams-shared-folders-users-lp010061).
+To share a password [create a "shared folder" in the LastPass Vault](https://support.logmeininc.com/lastpass/help/manage-lastpass-teams-shared-folders-users-lp010061).

 You should make sure the credentials you're sharing are only available to the people who need to access them for MoJ work.
 It is your responsibility to remove items or people from shared folders when access to the credential\(s\) is no longer required.